 This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc.
+The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School, Inc.

-After-school clubs and activities are held from 3:30pm - 5:00pm on various weekdays.
-All clubs and activities participants must report to the designated area where Kauffman School staff will supervise them until they are picked up by his/her parents or leave on the clubs/activities bus.
-No sibling(s) is allowed to stay after school and participate in clubs and activities without a written permission slip.
-Bus transportation after clubs and activities is provided by Kauffman School on Thursdays only.
-Club and activities participants must report directly to the designated area for release for parent pick-up or dismissal to the bus.
+After-school clubs and activities are held from 4:00 - 5:00pm on various weekdays.
+All clubs and activities participants must report to the designated area where Kauffman School staff will supervise themuntil they are picked up by his/her parents or leave on the clubs/activities bus.
+No sibling(s) is allowed tostay after school and participate in clubs and activities without a written permission slip.
+Club and activities participants must report directly to the designated area for release for parent pick-up.
 Clubs and activities participants whose parents are late (15 minutes after dismissal) for pick-up two (2) or more times may be subject to temporary or permanent removal from after school activities.